-Tearfund is committed to progressing gender equality and the restoration of relationships between men and women, boys and girls, and vulnerable adults.
-We aim to design and support projects which create safe and secure environments for those who are vulnerable.
+Tearfund is committed to progressing gender equality and the restoration of relationships between men and women, boys and girls, and at risk adults.
+We aim to design and support projects which create safe and secure environments for those who are at risk.

 Our approach is to address the driving factors and social norms that perpetuate inequalities at interpersonal and community levels.
 We do this by listening to the stories of survivors, facilitating discussions between men and women, engaging men and boys towards gender justice by exploring and transforming their concept of masculinity, and speaking boldly about Female Genital Mutilation/Cutting (FGM/C).

 We aim to strengthen peer and community mechanisms for protection and healing, as we believe that community members are the best actors in their own protection.
 As such, we equip faith leaders to respond to these issues in their communities and to become role models themselves.